 While Schneider claimed that roughly 60 people were killed in the purported firefight below the desert, none of his statements have ever been proven.
 Nonetheless, he was certainly missing numerous digits while claiming as much.
 He died by suicide in 1996.

-Dulce: Rumors Persist Of The New Mexico Alien Base
+Rumors Persist About The Supposed New Mexico Alien Base

 There’s no shortage of dubious illustrations of Dulce Base’s layout.
 So-called experts are confident it reaches seven stories and two miles into the ground, with an increasing military presence the deeper one descends into its bowels.